survivejs/site/drafts/a-plus-interview.md

 ## How would you describe *a-plus-forms* to someone who has never heard of it?

-*a-plus-forms* is a React forms library that helps you not cry yourself to sleep every time your boss asks you to build a twelve-field form.
+A+ forms is a React forms library that helps you not cry yourself to sleep every time your boss asks you to build a twelve-field form.
 It solves tedious problems like state management, validation, and data transformation in a predictable manner with minimal configuration.

 ## How does *a-plus-forms* work?

-I think this question can be answered from multiple angles: how it works internally, what it exposes externally, and how it works in the context of an engineering team.
+I think this question can be answered from multiple perspectives: how it works internally, what it exposes externally, and how it works in the context of an engineering team.

-It basically revolves around a concept of an input field.
-I started with the familiar idea of a HTML input tag.
-It's something that has `name`, `value`, and `onChange` hook.
-But then everything is treated as a field.
-For example, fields might have sub-fields.
-Or a form is one large field.
+It basically revolves around the concept of an input field.
+I started with the familiar idea of a HTML input tag with its `name`, `value`, and `onchange` attributes and then applied these to all fields.
+Fields may also have sub-fields.
+In some cases a form is one large field.

-The big idea here is to work with the grain of an engineer's understanding of forms.
-We, engineers think of forms as a bucket of input fields that in the end spits out a blob of data.
-Which we then pick up and send to the server.
-And this is exactly the type of developer experience A+ forms provide:
+The big idea here is to work with the grain of engineers' understanding of forms.
+Engineers think of forms as a bucket of input fields that spits out a blob of data which we then retrieve and send to the server.
+This is the type of developer experience A+ forms provides.
+For example:

 ```javascript
 import { Form, TextInput, PasswordInput } from 'a-plus-forms';